The Best Beaches to Visit in Santa Cruz

 Although a bit more difficult to get to than other beaches on this list, Panther Beach is still a really great family-friendly beach if your kids are old enough to walk there themselves.
 It can be a tough spot to bring a stroller or carry a lot of beach supplies to, so even better if your kids can carry their own toys or are content enough to play in the sand without needing much else for entertainment.

 This beach is a favorite among locals and offers really amazing views and rock formations you won’t get anywhere else on this list.
 Bring a towel to do some sunbathing or come ready to splash in the water while you enjoy Panther Beach.
+While you might see a few dogs while here, it’s technically not a pet-friendly beach so leave your pup at home for this one.

 A short drive north of Santa Cruz, you’ll be happy you made the trip once you check out the views and tranquility of this beach.